jpniederer/readable/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 This is the client side application for the second project of the React Nanodegree.
 This project exercises material learned over both React and Redux.
 Installation instructions can be found in the readme file in repository's root.
+See the README.md in the root directory of the repo for more information.

 ## Folder Structure